Analog Craftsmanship

 True craftsmanship displays an important element of maturity: knowing when to stop.
 Stop chiseling, stop sanding, stop pretending to improve a perfectly functional design.
 An overdone result reveals an unconfident, amateur artist.

 So much of technology is overbaked with features, overdone in UI animations, overengineered with computer chips, devoid of its soul and personality and instead full of complexity, sensitivity, liability, and tedium.
 To the engineers: stop touching it!
-Or hand me something built from a time when engineers knew when they were done, and weren’t expecting to make a new version in the next 2 months.
+Or hand me something built from a time when engineers knew when they were done, and weren’t expecting to conjure up a “new version” in the next 2 months.

 Daniel